nus-cs2103-AY2223S1/tp/docs/team/rui-han-crh.md

 **New Features Implemented**

-1. _Loan Property of a Person_
+1. **_Loan Property of a Person_**
    * **What it does**: Implements the ability to track monetary amounts that are represented as loaned amounts.
-This property is used to keep track of a history of transactions.
+The loan amounts must be between -1 trillion to 1 trillion inclusive.
-   * **Justification**: A treasurer requires the need to keep track of details of monetary transactions.
+   * **Justification**: A treasurer requires the need to keep track of monetary transactions.
+A loan is a data type created to serve this purpose.
    * **Highlights**: If the amount is positive, the amount is to be paid _by_ the person.
 If the amount is negative, the amount is to be paid _to_ the person.

-2. _User Interface Design_
+2. **_User Interface Design_**
    * **What it does**: Remodel and redesigned the user interface as shown in the landing page.
 Various small icons, images, alignment details and transitions are also applied for visual enhancement.
-   * **Justification**: The previous UI design did not look appealing, so a more visually appealing design was created
+   * **Justification**: The previous UI design did not look appealing, so a more visually appealing design was created.
+This will help the product's publicity and attractiveness to clients.
    * **Highlights**: Event based triggers (space to start typing, esc to exit typing), transition effects and embellishments.

-3. _Inspect command_
+3. **_Inspect command_**
    * **What it does**: Inspects a person in the person's list.
-Inspection is a UI-centric command that updates the UI values shown.
+Inspection is a UI-centric command that updates UI values.
 It does not mutate any data in the model.
-This is also equivalent to just click on the person card, which does exactly the same thing.
-Inspection can be performed using NAME or INDEX.
+This is also equivalent to just click on the person card.
    * **Justification**: The UI requires more flexibility when coupled with the CLI, there shouldn't be things that the GUI can do that the CLI cannot, so the `inspect` command was created.
    * **Highlights**: `inspect Alex` or `inspect 1` where Alex is at the first index will populate the Inspection Panel with data of the person, such as name, phone number, birthday, etc.

-4. _Hide Notes Panel Command_
+4. **_Show and Hide Notes Panel Command_**
-   * **What it does**: Hides the notes panel by applying a translational transition with a fade transition to the StackPane containing the notes panel.
+   * **What it does**: Shows/hides the notes panel by applying a translational transition with a fade transition to the StackPane containing the notes panel with anchor points on an AnchorPane.
    * **Justification**: It is difficult to view more than 6 people in the list at the same time especially if working on a monitor with a smaller resolution.
 By hiding the notes panel, more screen real estate can be given to the person list and inspect panel.
    * **Highlights**: All other elements maintain its aspect through ratio instead of absolute values.
 The inspect panel is also maintains equal division between the basic information and the loan history by a ratio.

-5. _Show Notes Panel Command_
-   * **What it does**: The opposite of hiding the notes panel.
-Fades the notes panel in while translating the vertical anchor to the left from 1.0 to 0.6 to slide the notes panel in.
-   * **Justification**: If this did not exist, short of restarting the program, there is no way to bring the notes panel back.
-This provides the inverse functionality of hiding the notes panel.
-   * **Highlights**: `showNotes` is just the inverted transition of `hideNotes`.

-6. _Edit By Name_
+The notes panel will look like it's sliding into or out of the program window smoothly.

+5. **_Edit By Name_**
    * **What it does**: Adding onto the ability to edit by index, I implemented an ability to edit by any keyword of the person's name.
 This makes it more convenient to specify edit operations without checking for name
    * **Justificaton**: It is easier to recall a person's name than to read the index from the list.
    * **Highlights**: A method was added to the `Model` class to create this ability using the `FindCommandParser`.
 Other operations that act on names also use the same function in Model, so it potentially supports any command requiring a NAME-based operations.